shane0/buddhism/docs/index.md

 ### physics & buddhism

+- sometimes I compare these two for fun

 PHYSICS: the world is made up of tiny things called atoms, atoms follow rules with no known exceptions, atoms form different shapes and these shapes are not permanent

 BUDDHISM: suffering comes from clinging to things and wishing they last forever